 The course used to be a 9 hole and had great signage on each hole, but vandals have taken their toll and the layout changed with the change to 18 holes.
 Better signs showing par, distance, and obs and mandos would probably make this course a 4.0 for me.
 Navigation is still an issue here.

 Draw doubles on Friday nights at 6:30pm draws a lot of people enjoying a laid back time of playing disc golf and hanging out.
 Bring lights because it finishes in the dark even in the summer time.
 Saturday morning singles at 9:30am alternates between North Park and Arcadia.
-Wednesday night singles starts at 6:30 and costs $8.
+Wednesday night singles during the summer starts at 6:30 and costs $8.

 12 of 13 people found this review helpful.